web3at50/promptbuilder/README.md

 # Prompt Library

-A beautiful AI prompt library application to save, organize, and optimize your AI prompts with Claude Sonnet 4.5.
+A beautiful AI prompt library application to save, organise, and optimise your AI prompts with Claude Sonnet 4.5 and ChatGPT.

 ## Features